hunorg/L-System-Studio/README.md

   2.5 &	   ->      Swap the meaning of + and -
   2.6 (	   ->      Decrement turning angle by turning angle increment 2.7 )	   ->      Increment turning angle by turning angle increment
-3. Animation: Add the ability to animate the drawing process, making it more visually engaging and easier to understand how the pattern is formed.
+3. Drawing process animation.
 4. User-guided tutorials or examples: Provide example L-systems or step-by-step tutorials to help users get started and understand the capabilities of the application.
-5. Adding error handling and input validation.
+5. Error handling and input validation.
-6. Adding tooltips and help text.
+6. Tooltips and help text.
-7. Optimizing the code for performance.
+7. Code optimization for performance.